Table of Contents

 What are Facebook Automated Responses?

-The automated responses on your Facebook Page are kind of like automated email responders and website FAQ sections.
+The automated responses on your Facebook Page are kind of like automated email vacation responders and website FAQ sections.
 It’s a chance for people to get an immediate answer to their question, or to find out where else they can get information.
 As a small business, the beauty of this is setting it up once can answer the same query for hundreds of customers.
-This can be a huge time saver!
+This can be a huge time saver and it’s an excellent way to ease the stress of taking vacation time away from your social media presence.

 If you’re in the habit of answering your Facebook messages once a day, or every few days, having the automated responses set up can improve your credibility on Facebook by decreasing the amount of time it takes for someone to get their question answered.
 This time is figured into the response time Facebook displays in your Page’s about section.
 People look here to see if a Page is likely to respond to their query, so having a better response rate is obviously better from the client perspective.